jimmc414/document_intelligence/readme.md

 ---

-# AutoIndex: PDF Text Analysis and Processing
+# Document Intelligence: Document Text Analysis and Artificial Intelligence Processing
 ### Description
-AutoIndex is a document intelligence proof of concept that is designed to automatically process PDF files.
+Document Intelligence is a document intelligence proof of concept that is designed to automatically process PDF files.
 It extracts relevant information, analyzes sentiment, clusters and categorizes documents based on similarity, and generates summaries.
 The information is used to automatically assign the correct account number to an external system.
 The project aims to automatically digest unstructured documents, such as phone calls and texts, and generate metadata indexes for the correct account in a remote system.
 The objective is for this process to occur end-to-end, from an unknown document to being correctly filed, without human intervention.

 The project consists of several Python scripts that accomplish different tasks, including OCR processing, named entity recognition, similarity clustering, sentiment analysis, text summarization, audio transcription, email extraction, key-value pair extraction, and classification.